bramley/phplist-plugin-common/README.md

 * display the config.php file (user id and passwords are removed)
 * display the contents of the php session

+The plugin is now included in phplist so you should not normally need to install the plugin yourself.
-When installing or upgrading a plugin ensure that you install or upgrade to the latest CommonPlugin as well.
+However when installing or upgrading another plugin ensure that you upgrade to the latest CommonPlugin as well.

 ## Installation ##